Esther Edwards Burr: Theatre and film

-Aaron Burr Jr. is featured in the hit Broadway show "Hamilton", played by Leslie Odom Jr., Aaron Burr mentions Esther twice in the first half of the musical.
-Esther is personified by a female ensemble member during "Wait For It" after Leslie Odom Jr. playing the role of Aaron Burr Jr. sings the line "My Mother was a genius" and then proceeds to sing, "when they (Esther Edwards Burr and Aaron Burr Sr.) died they left no instructions, just a legacy to protect", implying that they didn't tell Aaron Burr Jr. anything before she died, Esther is briefly also mentioned in "Aaron Burr, Sir".
+Aaron Burr Jr. is a feature character in the hit Broadway musical "Hamilton", played by Leslie Odom Jr. Aaron mentions his mother twice in the first half of the musical.
+Esther is personified by a female ensemble member during the song "Wait For It" when Aaron sings the lines "My mother was a genius" and "when they [Esther Edwards Burr and Aaron Burr Sr.] died they left no instructions, just a legacy to protect".
+Esther is also briefly mentioned in the song "Aaron Burr, Sir", when Aaron says it was his parents' dying wish for him to attend Princeton University.